 Venue Availability and Capacities

 Because of established social distancing guidelines, room capacities will be adjusted.
 There will be attendance capacities for outdoor venues, as well, and these will be driven by the current guidelines established by the State.
-As of the writing of this e-mail, indoor and outdoor events will be limited to a maximum of 50 persons.
+As of this writing, indoor and outdoor events will be limited to a maximum of 50 persons.